RohitMane2005/RohitMane2005/README.md

 ## 🧠 About Me

-I am an **aspiring Software Development Engineer** with a strong foundation in **Java, object-oriented programming, and data structures**.
-I focus on writing **clean, maintainable code** and building projects that reflect real-world engineering practices.
+I am an **aspiring Software Development Engineer** with a strong foundation in **Java, Object-Oriented Programming, and Data Structures**.
+My focus is on building **production-quality applications** that emphasize **clarity, scalability, and maintainability** rather than just solving problems superficially.

 - Developing **Java-based backend and full-stack applications**
-- Applying **DSA concepts** to improve performance and problem-solving
+- Applying **DSA concepts** to optimize performance and reduce complexity
-- Exploring **scalable system design and backend patterns**
+- Writing **clean, modular, and testable code**
-- Continuously improving UI quality, responsiveness, and code readability
+- Improving **UI responsiveness, accessibility, and system reliability**

-I enjoy debugging complex issues and refining solutions until they meet both **technical and user-experience standards**.
+I enjoy debugging edge cases, refactoring codebases, and continuously improving solutions until they meet **real-world engineering standards**.

 ---